yarsawyer/tidecoin/ai-docs/pqhd.md

 We keep existing RPC names and payloads (base64 PSBT).
 We extend interpretation:

 - `walletprocesspsbt` (when `bip32derivs=true`):
-  - Add `tidecoin/PQHD_ORIGIN` proprietary records for all PQHD-derived keys involved in the PSBT (inputs and relevant outputs).
+  - Add `tidecoin/PQHD_ORIGIN` proprietary records for all PQHD-derived keys the wallet can attribute to a `SeedID32` + hardened path.
+  - Write scope (frozen policy for PQHD v1):
+    - Inputs: write for every input pubkey that the wallet can sign for (and/or that appears in satisfactions/scripts the wallet is expected to satisfy).
+    - Outputs:
+      - Always write for wallet-owned outputs (at minimum: change outputs).
+      - Additionally write for any output the wallet recognizes as “ours” and whose script contains PQHD-derived pubkeys (e.g. multisig outputs where the wallet controls one or more participant keys).
+      - Never write for recipient outputs that are not wallet-owned (avoid leaking internal origin structure; not useful to the recipient).
   - Do not add `bip32_derivs` for PQHD.

 - `decodepsbt`: